-Published By Janet Gershen-Siegel at August 11, 2017
+Published By Janet Gershen-Siegel at August 11th, 2017

-Whether you have a new small business, or you are now involved because you bought one or have suddenly become an owner or a manager, here are 7 reasons why you should establish your business credit.
+Whether you have a new small business, or you are now involved because you bought one or have suddenly become an owner or a manager here are 7 reasons why you should establish your business credit.

 Even if you are a sole proprietor (let’s say you sell something handcrafted by no one but you), it will still pay off, big time, for you to erect a financial barrier between your personal credit and your business credit.

 Why?
 Because both forms of credit scores are affected by what’s called the Credit Utilization Rate.
 This is just a simple calculation of the credit you’re using, divided by your total available credit.
 You want to keep this ratio at about 30% or less.

 Therefore, if you are using your personal cards to pay for your business expenses, you are raising your credit utilization rate.
 If you bring it above the 30% mark, then your personal credit score will be adversely affected even if you are diligent about paying off your business debts.

 The longer (and better) your credit history, the better your small business’s credit score is going to be.
-When you consider what credit score is needed for a business loan, then you need every bit of your credit score you can get.
+When you consider what credit score needed for a business loan, then you need every bit of your credit score you can get.
 If you start early, it can only help you.

 If you have to make payroll or equipment payments, or just cover the rent, you are going to need business credit in order to get by.
 And by establishing your business credit before you actually need it, you are far more likely to get better terms – or even credit at all.

 What does this mean?
-If you have been responsible and set up your business with an EIN (Employer Identification Number), then at some point in the process you had to declare to the Internal Revenue Service that your small business is, indeed, an actual business and not just a hobby or the like.
+If you have been responsible and set up your business with an EIN (employer identification number), then at some point in the process you had to declare to the Internal Revenue Service that your small business is, indeed, an actual business and not just a hobby or the like.

 Sometimes, a business opportunity is just too good to pass up, and you need to act quickly.
 This can be anything from getting real estate at auction to buying out the equipment owned by a company going through reorganization, to bidding on raw materials when they are at their best price for the year.